Android Not Connecting to Wi-Fi? 12 Quick Ways to Fix!

 Part 3.
 Check Wi-Fi Router settings

-The first step you’ll want to take is making sure the internet router in your house is working properly and is actually sending internet data to your Android device.
+The third step you’ll want to take is making sure the internet router in your house is working properly and is actually sending internet data to your Android device.
 Of course, if you have other internet-enabled devices connected to the same router and they’re working fine, you know this isn’t the problem.

 However, if you’ve got a problem with Wi-Fi not working on your Android and other devices in your home or office, you know you’ve got a router problem.
 Here’s how to solve it.

 - Go to your internet router and check the indicator lights

 - While this depends on your device, a green or blue light will mean the connection is good, whereas a red light indicates a problem

 - Press the Restart button on your router and wait ten minutes before reconnecting your device and connecting again